Victim of Georgia birthday party threats: How do I explain racism to kids?

 - A group of strangers made racist threats at her grandson's birthday party

-(CNN)The caravan of racist thugs who terrorized a child's birthday party has long passed.
-But trying to explain racism to the traumatized children is a challenge Melissa Alford still grapples with today.
+(CNN)The caravan of racist thugs who terrorized a children's birthday party has long passed.
+But trying to explain racism to the traumatized children is a challenge Melissa Alford still grapples with.

 "They're confused.
 They're trying to figure out ... what transpired," said Alford, who hosted the party in Douglas County, Georgia.